I made myself a snowballShel Silverstein

 5. Check that the “ear” of the blade (corner at the cutting edge opposite the pointy corner) is ground back enough so it does not terminate inside the groove, because if it does, shavings will become jammed.

 6. Contact between the back of the blade and the block should not be too high-pressure, otherwise the area on the sole behind the mouth may be pushed out making the plane misbehave, a common problem with this plane.
-You want even pressure to ensure the blade is stable, but remember that it is the grooves pinching the blade that keeps it in place, not pressure on its back.
+You want uniform pressure where possible to ensure the blade is stable, but remember that it is the grooves pinching the blade that keep it in place, not pressure on its back.

 7. With the blade fitted to the grooves and most of the pressure relieved from its back, insert the blade.
 Check that it projects evenly from the mouth its full width.
 This is very important.
 If it projects further on one side than the other, resharpen/reshape the cutting edge so it projects perfectly uniformly.
 This uneven projection is almost always the result of the user unintentionally and gradually changing the angle of the skew over multiple sharpening sessions.
 Besides projecting uniformly from the mouth (when the sole is at the mouth is perfectly flat), the point of the blade must penetrate the dai (body) and be flush with the outside surface of the sidewall.
 Failure to get these two subtle details right is the most common cause of failure to perform in the Kiwaganna plane.